All Things Bedding: How to Properly Clean & Care for the Things you Sleep On

 Sleeper sofas are typically only used when guests come to town.
 The rest of the time, these beds spend their life folded up in the space underneath your couch.
-Between the time spent in your couch and the time spent with your houses guests, fold-out sofa beds can get dusty and grimy.
+Between the time spent on your couch and the time spent with your house’s guests, fold-out sofa beds can get dusty and grimy.
 Most people only wash their fold-out sofa beds when guests are coming to town.
 When you’re expecting company, follow these steps:

 - Open the bed.